top of page

 A number of ministries within the BC and Federal governments have interest in or jurisdiction over lakes and their associated wildlife.
 Within this multi-jurisdictional oversight a fundamental problem looms for Hotel Lake and its wildlife.
 When plans arise that might affect Hotel Lake, and the natural wildlife, they need to be carefully considered.
 The small size and depth of Hotel Lake and its vulnerability to over-use and to eutrophication must always be a primary consideration and an informed public will be well placed to assist when consultation takes place.

 To be able to speak, individually, on behalf of Hotel Lake, its watershed and wildlife, it would be better if everyone concerned was well prepared.
-The historic work done by AAQWA was a great example of what can be done when residents came together in a common defence of Hotel Lake's water level.
+The historic work done by AAQWA was a great example of what can be done when residents come together in a common defence of Hotel Lake's water level.
 However, in our happy complacency after that success, we have allowed AAQWA to fade.
 Now is the time to go to work again, this time, in an advisory capacity.
 This time, we will adjust our focus and work towards the gathering and sharing of information about Hotel Lake, its watershed, plant life and wildlife.
-By gathering and sharing information, we hope everyone, individually, will be better able to influence decision making and outcomes and hopefully slow down or even reverse eutrophication in Hotel Lake
+By gathering and sharing this information, we hope everyone will be able to make better decisions and also to encourage and expect better decision making and outcomes by governments so as to slow down or perhaps even reverse eutrophication in Hotel Lake.

 With your support the Hotel Lake Advisory Association, will give us all an opportunity to learn and to help build a healthier tomorrow.